 Authoritarian leadership is best applied to situations where there is little time for group decision-making or where the leader is the most knowledgeable member of the group.
 The autocratic approach can be a good one when the situation calls for rapid decisions and decisive actions.
 However, it tends to create dysfunctional and even hostile environments, often pitting followers against the domineering leader.

-Participative Leadership
+Participative Leadership (Democratic)

 Lewin’s study found that participative leadership, also known as democratic leadership, is typically the most effective leadership style.
 Democratic leaders offer guidance to group members, but they also participate in the group and allow input from other group members.
 In Lewin’s study, children in this group were less productive than the members of the authoritarian group, but their contributions were of a higher quality.